All Collections

 • This will embed the QR code in printed badges when enabled.

-(Optional) Step 4: How to set up access control via QR codes
+(Optional) How to set up access control via QR codes

 NOTE: The QR code will be encoded as FFFFNNNNNNNN.